 To create an engaged, motivated and high-performing workforce, you have to have the right employee engagement strategy powered by understanding what your employees value most.
 So, if you want to retain your top performers, commit to developing an intentional culture that is open, transparent, and enables them to thrive.

 To nail employee engagement, start by creating a great place to work.
 Participating in community events, celebrating your coworkers and fostering more open communication are some ways to show that you are building a culture where employee involvement matters.
-That, more than anything else, has to be at the core of building your employee engagement strategy.
+That, more than anything else, has to be at the core of building your employee engagement strategy and you could take the help of an employee engagement software.